AmineGoumhand1/MyBlogs/src/content/posts/volatility-from-scratch.md

 I'll try to do some CTFs challenges too in order to practice what we'll learn with this awesome tool.

-As usual I'll follow a detailed plan ( deep dive ) to volatility
+As usual I'll follow a detailed plan to volatility

+- Introduction to volatility
+- Volatility tool deep dive
+- CTFs practice
+- Volatility plugins
+- Conclusion